xwiki-contrib/application-interactive-link-visualizer/PROGRESS.md

 - [X] Implemented the `Search in nodes...` feature in the API
 - [X] Implemented the `Search suggestions` feature that suggests the available nodes for searching
 - [X] Implemented all layouts `random-layout`, `forceAtlas2-layout` and `circular layout` in the API and provided toggle buttons for each of the 3 layouts
-  Note: The demo fork of the implemenation is [here](https://codesandbox.io/s/layout-experiment-vq1xec)
+  Note: The demo fork of the implemenation is [here](https://codesandbox.io/s/myself-layout-experiment-mxkq36)

 ## Week 3 (12 June - 18 June 2023)

+- [X] Study XWiki's JavaScript API and the relevant methods like `getURL()` to generate page's URL
+- [X] Generate required attributes for nodes & edges like wiki page's `URL, size, color` etc.
+- [X] Develop the data-source by generating the `data` object from Solr queries

 ## Tasks for coming days...

-- [ ] Develop the data-source by generating the `data` object from Solr queries
-- [X] Study XWiki's JavaScript API and the relevant methods like `getURL()` to generate page's URL
-- [ ] Generate required attributes for nodes & edges like wiki page's `URL, size, color` etc.
 - [ ] Provide event handlers to handle click events in the API (eg, to open the page corresponding to the clicked node)
 - [ ] Study about the `Localization Module` in order to generate key-value pairs that will allow the possibility of translation of the application pages
 - [ ] Study and implement macro for the application (take inspiration from XWiki's ChartJS application)